egis/handbook/Cultural-Manifesto.md

 ### Performance Management

-* Performance is monitored by managers through day to day interaction, review of public comms and via KPI's / OKR's
+* Performance is monitored by managers through day to day interaction, review of public comms and via KPIs/ OKRs

 * Constructive critical feedback should be in private as soon as possible after the event